Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Neurologic exam to check how well your child’s nervous system is working.
 During the exam, the doctor checks your child’s muscle strength, balance, coordination, and reflexes.
 He or she may also check skills such as thinking, memory, vision, hearing, and talking.

 MRI or CT scan to provide detailed pictures of the brain.
-These help the doctor determine the size and location of the brain abscess.
-Fluid called contrast dye may be used to make the brain abscess easier to see.
-Medication can be given to help your child stay calm and lie still during the tests.
+These help the doctor find the brain abscess and see how large it is.
+Fluid (contrast dye) may be used to make the brain abscess easier to see.
+Medicine can be given to help your child stay calm and lie still during the tests.

 Hospital care is needed right away for a brain abscess.
-Your child is carefully monitored until symptoms improve.
+Your child is carefully watched until symptoms improve.

 Treatment consists of medicines given by an IV (intravenous) line.
 In severe cases, the medicines is given directly into the brain.
 Medicines can include antibiotics, antifungal medicines, steroids, and medicines to decrease the pressure in your child's brain due to the abscess.

 Your child’s doctor will speak with you about other forms of treatment, such as surgery, if they are needed.